 Partial knee replacement (PKR) as the term suggests covers only the worn out part of the joint while the rest of it remains untouched.
-Probably why it is also known as unicompartmental knee arthroplasty – with one of the knee compartments being replaced.
+Probably why doctors call it unicompartmental knee arthroplasty – as they only replace only one of the knee compartments.
 Many surgeons use robotic assistance in unicondylar or partial knee replacement surgery, for the purpose of accuracy and precision.

-When you opt for a partial knee replacement surgery you are assured of fewer complications leading to faster recovery and also an overall range of mobility, besides providing an added advantage – that of reduced loss of blood.
+When you opt for a partial knee replacement surgery, doctors will assure you of fewer complications leading to faster recovery.
+He will also assure you of an overall range of mobility, besides providing an added advantage.
+That of reduced loss of blood.

 On the other hand total knee replacement or arthroplasty is considered many times over partial knee replacement as it does not involve splicing or removing one segment.
 It is therefore less complicated for the surgeon to maneuver, considering that knee surgeries are complex to perform.

 Factors to be Considered before a Partial or Total Knee Replacement.

 Which factors do doctors consider before they recommend partial or total knee replacement?
 Doctors determine it on the basis of the seniority of the patient and whether he or she is suffering from rheumatoid arthritis or osteoarthritis.
 However these are not clear-cut criteria and every case has to be studied in-depth by surgeons.
 The body self-induced rheumatoid arthritis, which is why doctors call it autoimmune, as the immune system of the body attacks the joints.